kumkumk/Data-Engineer-Internship-Assignment/README.md

 ### NYT Data Collection:
 Used NYT search API to fetch furthur information about Cities in USA There were 2 kinds of searches done :
-1. search for a keyword eg."crime" and look for glocations i.e geolocations of returned articles and then find the top cities/locations in terms of the articles count relating to Crime
+1. search for a keyword eg."crime" and look for glocations i.e geolocations of returned articles and then find the top cities/locations in terms of the articles count.
+CSV format is City_Name, Count
 2. search for a given city and find the top category of news articles published about that City.
-For now I have given state names as a list of geolocations ['ARIZONA','CALIFORNIA']. the results in the form of a dictionary with key as the news type and value as article count eg.{"Sports":490 }
+For now I have given state names as a list of geolocations ['ARIZONA','CALIFORNIA']. the results in the form of a dictionary with key as the news type and value as article count eg.{"Sports":490 }  After processing CSV format is State_Name,list of top issues